-- Heat Efficiency – They are extremely efficient due to the infrared heating coils.
+- Heat Efficiency – They are highly efficient due to the infrared heating coils.

-- Supplemental Zone Heating – You can use multiple fireplaces and warm big homes efficiently.
+- Supplemental Zone Heating – You can use multiple realistic fireplaces and warm big homes efficiently.

-- Remote Control – Don’t bother getting up to turn on your fireplace.
+- Remote Control – You don’t have to bother getting up to turn on your fireplace.

 - Flame Effect Ambiance – Quality electric fireplaces can simulate realistic flames that look like the real thing.

 How many different varieties of electric fireplaces are commonly available?
 Which one of these types of fireplaces is the most versatile for homeowners to build a tile surround to match their living space?

 There are several different styles of electric fireplaces, and many will work well with a tile arrangement, but some work better than others.
 Here are the different electric fireplace options: